lukeify/divefiles/README.md

 ### Pools

-Each profile consists of "pools", which are individual files inside a profile that configure a specific part of your system.
+Each profile consists of "pools", which are individual components of a profile that configure a specific part of your system.

+#### Dots

+One of the most common pools is **dots**.
+This is a directory located inside each profile that contains files that will be copied over to the user's home directory automatically by `diveboard-cli`.
+This is the best place to store `.zshrc`, `.ssh/config`, `.gitconfig`, etc.